frictionlessdata/frictionlessdata.io/rfcs/0005-migrate-libraries-to-frictionless-data-lib-pattern.md

----
-title: Migrate Libraries to Frictionless Data Lib Pattern
-number: 5
-author: ["Rufus Pollock"]
-created: 2019-12-11
----

 # Migrate Libraries to Frictionless Data Lib Pattern

+- Author: Rufus Pollock
+- Start date: 2019-12-11
+- Status: Approved (see also [RFC 6](./0006-software-structure.md)
-> See https://github.com/frictionlessdata/project/issues/380 for most recent discussion
+- Reference issues: See https://github.com/frictionlessdata/project/issues/380 for most recent discussion

+# Summary

 The proposal is to move away from "datapackage-py/js/..." style libraries to the [Frictionless data lib pattern][f11s-lib] as it is more oriented to what people actually need / want / think about.